Osaroigb/Bank-Account-Management-API/README.md

 # MobiCash Bank API

-A simple RESTful API using Node.js and Express with three endpoints: one to create a bank account, one to resolve a bank account, and one to fetch all bank accounts.
+A simple RESTful API using Node.js and Express with five endpoints: one to create a bank account, one to resolve a bank account, one to fetch all bank accounts, one to update a bank account, and one to delete a bank account.

 ## Setup